Online Interior Design Class Overview

 In Lesson 1.1: Eye of the Designer, we'll start by going over NYIAD's Three Basic Guidelines for Interior Design.
 Once you understand these guidelines, we'll start to look at successful rooms in a new way.
 You'll know what makes an effective design work.
 Once you know this, you'll be able to apply the same intelligence to your own interior designs.

-In Lesson 1.3: Sketching a Room, you'll start applying fundamental concepts of measurement and planning as you begin to actual create a physical sketch of your first room.
+In Lesson 1.5, Sketching a Room, you'll start applying fundamental concepts of measurement and planning as you begin to actually create a physical sketch of your first room.
 From windows and doors to heating and cooling units, we'll walk you through a step by step tutorial as you draft your first real room sketch.

 Unit 2 Acquiring Skills and Techniques